s0578620/ai_avatar/README.md

 # TODO:
 - session_id handling verbessern (at the moment u need to use different session_ids for different questions to avoid context mixing)
+- collections are not separated by default in the chatbot workflow (need to be fixed)

 # PLAYGROUND
 ## For longer documents (multiple questions)